CrazyCoder/coolreader-kindle-qt/README.markdown

     [Downloads](https://github.com/CrazyCoder/coolreader-kindle-qt/downloads) to Kindle flash root
-4.  (optional, but recommended) Download the latest test version as the [repository snapshot zip](https://github.com/CrazyCoder/coolreader-kindle-qt/zipball/master) and copy all the files from the **dist** folder replacing all existing file on the connected Kindle (this way you update to the most recent version with all the latest changes)
+4.  (optional, but recommended) Download the latest test version as the [repository snapshot zip](https://github.com/CrazyCoder/coolreader-kindle-qt/zipball/master) and copy all the files from the **dist** folder replacing all existing files on the connected Kindle (this way you update to the most recent version with all the latest changes)
 5. From the Kindle **Settings** dialog open menu, run **Update Your Kindle**
 6. After reboot you should have **Cool Reader** in the documents list, open it.